Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Introduction

 Our findings yield several notable insights.
 First, we confirm that leveraging multimodal embeddings generally enhances recommendation performance in most evaluated models equipped with sophisticated fusion mechanisms.
-However, we also observe some surprising results in methods employing simpler fusion strategies, such as VBPR and BM3, which are commonly used as baselines in MMRec.
+However, we also observe some surprising results in methods employing simpler fusion strategies, such as VBPR and BM3, which are commonly used as baselines in multimodal recommendation.
 Second, we find that the text modality alone often performs comparably to the full multimodal setting, highlighting its dominant role.
 In contrast, the image modality alone provides only limited performance gains, and in many cases, its removal does not significantly degrade accuracy.
 The visualization of both text and image embeddings shows that text embeddings are more compact, whereas image embeddings are more dispersed, which may make them harder to learn.

-In addition to these findings, we also summarize a set of practical techniques that help boost the performance of classic MMRec baselines, especially in resource-constrained or modality-limited scenarios.
+In addition to these findings, we also summarize a set of practical techniques that help boost the performance of classic multimodal recommendation baselines, especially in resource-constrained or modality-limited scenarios.

-Our contributions are threefold: \begin{itemize} \item We present the first large-scale and systematic analysis of the role of multimodal embeddings in MMRec, evaluating 14 state-of-the-art models. \item We investigate the effectiveness of multimodal information from both whole and individual perspectives, providing empirical answers to long-standing assumptions in the field. \item We provide practical insights and a set of additional empirical findings that serve as actionable guidance for future MMRec model development and evaluation. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We present the first large-scale and systematic analysis of the role of multimodal embeddings in multimodal recommendation, evaluating 14 state-of-the-art models. \item We investigate the effectiveness of multimodal information from both whole and individual perspectives, providing empirical answers to long-standing assumptions in the field. \item We provide practical insights and a set of additional empirical findings that serve as actionable guidance for future multimodal recommendation model development and evaluation. \end{itemize}

 We will release all code and datasets to promote reproducibility and further exploration into the foundational assumptions of multimodal recommendation.